christophstrasen/WorldObserver/docs_internal/api_proposal.md

 Notes:

-- `squareNeedsCleaning()` is a thin, named wrapper around a `filter` predicate that operates on the `observed.square` instance; it does not add new schemas or perform joins.
+- `squareNeedsCleaning()` is a thin, named wrapper around a `filter` predicate that operates on the `observation.square` instance; it does not add new schemas or perform joins.
 - The helper can live in the same square helper set that attaches helpers like `squareHasBloodSplat()`; ObservationStreams that enable the square